Participate in Research

 - You will need to enter in your contact information and some information about the affected person which allows us to create a global unique identifier and to be able to contact you in the future about the Registry.

-- You will need to complete an enrollment survey which asks questions about the affected person with CDKL5 Disorder which asks about their diagnosis, seizures, treatment, development and medical history.
+- You will need to complete an enrollment survey which asks questions about the affected person with Dravet syndrome which asks about their diagnosis, seizures, treatment, development and medical history.
 There is also a section that asks about your quality of life and the impact that epilepsy has had on your family.
 The more information you provide in completing the questions, the more valuable your data will be for research.
 If you have a list of seizure drugs that were EVER taken, this may help you in completing the section about treatment.

 The survey can be completed all at once or in sections.